 She asked her kids to eat the chocolates in secret; she knows about the rule.

 In many family systems, the act of babysitting can be seen as a transactional relationship, where one party provides a service that the other party benefits from.
 However, the emotional undercurrents often complicate this dynamic.
-Research indicates that when family members provide services like babysitting, they may harbor expectations of appreciation or acknowledgment, which, if unmet, can lead to feelings of exploitation or dissatisfaction.
+When family members provide services like babysitting, they may harbor expectations of appreciation or acknowledgment, which, if unmet, can lead to feelings of exploitation or dissatisfaction.
 Therapeutic approaches, such as family systems therapy, emphasize the importance of open communication about these expectations.
 Families can benefit from directly addressing these feelings and ensuring that everyone involved feels appreciated, thus reducing the potential for resentment in future interactions.

 OP didn't have a problem babysitting his nieces and nephews.
 He actually enjoyed it, but his sister was too disrespectful and ruined it.